Colourful pageant, street fests cap queen's Platinum Jubilee | Entertainment

 - United Kingdom

-The 96-year-old monarch won't take part in the pageant, but archival video of her will be broadcast at the coach's windows.
+The queen wasn't taking part in the pageant — though a virtual version of her, drawn from archival video from her 1953 coronation, was shown at the coach's windows.

+Thousands of performers were scheduled to parade along a three-kilometre route, telling the story of the queen's life with dance, vintage cars, vibrant costumes, carnival music and giant puppets.

 The keenest royal fans braved the wet, chilly weather and camped out on the Mall overnight to secure the best view of the pageant.
 Some came for the celebrities who will be performing, while others wanted to be part of a historical moment.